 Size #57 is another of the more popular gravel sizes.
 This particular size of gravel ranges in diameter from 3/4th of an inch (1.9 centimeters) to 1 inch (2.54 centimeters) in diameter.
 This gravel is often used for paving walk or driveways, at it can be walked and driven on with relative ease.
-In addition, size #57 gravel is commonly mixed with size #10 for use as a base for retaining walls, bricks, and other types of paving, such as in filling in large holes.
-Though size #57 obviously serves many purposes, it usually is avoided for use in areas that are prone to become muddy.
+Though size #57 serves many purposes, it usually is avoided for use in areas that are prone to become muddy.

-In contrast to the gravel sizes of #10 and #57, gravel known as size #1 is relatively large.
+Gravel known as size #1 is relatively large.
 Typically, this gravel ranges in diameter from 2.5 inches (6.35 centimeters) to 4 inches (10.16 centimeters).
-Size #1 gravel can be difficult to work with, as it generally cannot be shoveled and instead must be moved individually, stone by stone.
+It can be difficult to work with, as it generally cannot be shoveled and instead must be moved individually, stone by stone.
 As with other types of very large gravel, size #1 is primarily used as decoration, and can be found in yards, gardens, or even parks.
 This type of stone is typically available in washed river gravel, slag, or limestone, though other materials may be available in some cases.